stitchdata/docs/_account-security/security/stitch-security.md

           - Billing address

         The only PII that goes through Stitch is the data sent from your source.
 This data is not stored outside of our [retention window](#data-retention).
+        Additionally, Stitch collects performance metrics, but these do not include any customer-provided information.